 The 9kW (18kW peak) motor is water-cooled, as is the control unit, and the small 3.9kWh battery helps keep weight down to just 111kg.
 KTM claims the battery, which can be charged in situ or lifted out, gives 90 minutes of off-road riding and takes 75 minutes for an 80% recharge.
 It also reckons the Freeride is novice-friendly, with three riding modes from the mild Economy to full power Cross.

 And if you get carried away, when the battery falls below 10% charge, the bike goes into power-saving limp-home mode.
+And when you get home, the battery lifts out for a quick swap.
 Otherwise, the Freeride is like any other KTM dirt bike, with high-spec WP suspension, decent brakes and a quality frame.